d3x0r/sack.vfs/README.md

 ## Changelog
 - 1.1.822(in progress)
+    - Add client SSH module; using libssh2 for support.
     - Added local and remote MAC addresses to websocket connection for clients and accepted server sockets.
     - Applied some minor fixes to build under termux on android.
     - Added isRunning() method to tasks to return if a task is still running.